Table Of Contents

 When you are starting from scratch, growing your following takes a lot of time and effort.
 However, if you already have other marketing channels in place and have a following on them, this can work to your advantage on Twitter.
 For instance, if you have email marketing in place, invite the people in your email list to follow you.

-After creating your account and setting up the profile, it is time to send your first tweet.
+After creating your account and setting up the profile, there comes the nagging question: what to tweet first?
 There are many ways to do this.
 There might not be many followers yet, but it gives an idea to the users that the account is real and not spam.
-It acts as an introduction to the Twitter world.
+Your first tweet is an introduction to the Twitter world, so we need not emphasize its importance.

-A great way to introduce your business can be via images since they are the most engaging marketing mediums.
+One of the greatest first tweet ideas is to introduce your business via images since they are the most engaging marketing mediums.
 They catch the followers’ attention and make for a great link between the business and your Twitter account.

 First Tweet Ideas with Examples

 If you are new to Twitter or at the beginning stage of your business, coming up with tweet ideas will not be easy.
-Here are some ideas for your first few tweets;
+Here are some first tweet ideas;

 1. Keep it short

 Tweets can be made up of a maximum of 280 characters, but that does not mean you have to use the whole word count for your first tweet.
 Keeping it short is important, especially on Twitter, since this platform is defined as a microblogging site.
-Your first tweet should focus on one message rather than many ideas.
+Your first tweet idea must be short and relevant.
+It should focus on one message rather than many ideas.
 Some of the famous companies like Pepsi, Washington Post, and Myspace have done just that!

 2. Market your product

 There is no better way to start your Twitter journey than posting an image of your product photo as your first tweet.
-It can be accompanied by product features, problems it can resolve, and promotions or offers.
+One of the most effective first tweet ideas could be to accompany that image with product features, problems it can resolve, and promotions or offers.

 Here, the first tweet by Uuanted is a photo of the product with a brief description of their new product.